Things to Do in Beyoğlu Istanbul, Turkey

 Located on the European side, separated from the ‘old city’ by the rippling waters of the Golden Horn, the neighbourhoods of Istanbul’s Beyoglu district – Galata, Karakoy, Taksim, Tunel, Cihangir, Çukurcuma, Tepebaşı, and beyond – are some of the most thriving and cherished of the city’s inner locales.

-Since its role as a Venetian and Genoese merchant hub during the 12th and 13th centuries, Beyoglu has always been a multicultural center, and home to thriving Greek, Jewish, and other foreign European communities, especially around the waterfront neighbourhoods of Karakoy and Galata neighbourhoods.
-The cosmopolitan influence continued through the Ottoman transformation into modern Turkey, and today, Beyoglu persists as one of Istanbul’s most active and innovative art, nightlife and entertainment centres.
+Since its role as a Venetian and Genoese merchant hub during the 12th and 13th centuries, Beyoglu has always been a multicultural center, and home to thriving Greek, Jewish, and other foreign European communities, especially around the waterfront neighborhoods of Karakoy and Galata neighborhoods.

 Museum of Innocence